 The dist rule in the generated Makefile.in can be used to generate a gzipped tar file and other flavors of archive for distribution.
-The file is named based on the PACKAGE and VERSION variables defined by AM_INIT_AUTOMAKE (see Section 6.4 [Macros], page 44); more precisely the gzipped tar file is named 'package-version.tar.gz'.
+The file is named based on the PACKAGE and VERSION variables automatically defined by either the AC_INIT invocation or by a deprecated two-arguments invocation of the AM_INIT_AUTOMAKE macro (see Section 6.4.1 [Public Macros], page 44, for how these variables get their values, from either defaults or explicit values - it's slightly trickier than one would expect).
+More precisely the gzipped tar file is named '\${PACKAGE}-\${VERSION}.tar.gz'.
 You can use the make variable GZIP_ENV to control how gzip is run.
 The default setting is --best.